 At the same time, I am also unapologetically gay.
 I happily accept myself as a gay African.
 So I just combine the two.

 What was it like to grow up in Nigeria as gay?

 It was challenging.
 I mean, I had serious questions about my sexuality, but there were no pointers.
 There was no-one I could look to and say, 'oh, I am like that person'.
 I was lonely and sad.

 I was raised in a mixed religious home, and it was really hard trying to understand myself within that framework.
 There was a huge conflict between what I learnt from religion, and the reality of my life.
 When I got to secondary school, I made my first gay friends, and then, when I was 18, I went to my first ever gay party in Lagos.
 It was a different world.

-How do you absorb the hatred LGBTQ+ people face without giving up hope?
+How do you absorb the hatred LGBTQI+ people face without giving up hope?